mhsnzkn/MyFramework/README.md

-# Starting Template Framework
+# Reference Template Framework
-This repo is the starting template framework for .Net 5 projects(currently).
-Interfaces and some concrete applications already made for a quick start for the project.
+This repo is the reference template framework for .Net 5 projects(currently).
+Interfaces and some concrete applications already made for a quick start and to reference for the project.
 N-Layer architecture has been used for reusability, testing and seperation of concerns purposes. <br>
 ## Approaches
 The following concepts are covered in this project:
 * N-Layer Architecture